asearfos/chipper/README.rst

 Documentation
 -------------

-The full Chipper manual is available online at ___.
+Full documentation is available as chipper_manual.pdf_ on GitHub.

 Install from source